 Thermoplastic vs Thermosets

 These are two separate forms of polymers which are categorized on the base of their reaction upon heating.
-Basic difference between thermoplastic and thermoset is that Thermoset polymer becomes hard when heated.
+Basic difference between plastic type thermoplastic and thermosets is that Thermosets polymer becomes hard when heated.
 Once thermoset polymer hardens, it cannot be remolded.
 On the other hand, thermoplastic polymers can be remolded, reheated and cooled without changes in chemical composition.

 Thermosets components become set in their chemical and physical properties after an initial heat treatment and therefore additional heat treatment cannot affect on thermoset material.
 Best example to understand this process is egg boiling process.
 After the egg is boiled, there is no way to return its shape to initial stage by applying additional heat.
 Similarly, the thermosets plastics retain their strength and shape even when heated and are ideal where tight tolerance and excellent strength is required, even at elevated temperatures.
 Typical applications of thermoset plastics include appliance, automotive, lighting, electrical and energy markets due to enhanced thermal and chemical stability.

 As discussed earlier, thermoplastics material becomes soft above from certain temperature and become more fluid as more heat is applied.
-This property allows the thermoplastics to be recycled and remolded without any negative affect on the chemical composition.
+(Hitech Plastics Engineering specialize in thermoplastic items manufacturing solutions) This property allows the thermoplastics to be recycled and remolded without any negative affect on the chemical composition.
 Depending on the resin, thermoplastic can serve shrink resistance, high strength, low stress or easy flexibility.
 Notable advantage of thermoplastics is their use in wider range of applications.
 Other advantages include lightweight, low processing cost, easy to manufacture and high strength.
 Disadvantages of thermoplastics are relatively low melting point and poor chemical resistance (like organic solvents, highly polar solvents and hydrocarbons).

 Types of Plastics Materials